 Expansion of the requirements for testing

 In some countries, such as the United States and Canada, only emissions testing is necessary at this time (unless your product falls under the scope of an industry-specific standard that calls out immunity testing).
-In Europe, on the other hand, both emissions and immunity tests are required.
+In Europe, on the other hand, both emissions and immunity tests are necessary.